Houzkin/TreeStructures/README.md

 Assembly Methods: Convert, AssembleTree, AssembleAsNAryTree

 ### Mutual References Between Parent and Child Nodes
 Mutual references between parent and child nodes are handled by base classes (TreeNodeBase or CompositeWrapper).

-You can customize this behavior by overriding protected methods such as RemoveChildProcess, InsertChildProcess, etc.
+In the derived types of TreeNodeBase, customization can be achieved through protected virtual methods such as RemoveChildProcess and InsertChildProcess, which are defined as ○○ChildProcess methods.

 ### Classes Forming a Tree Structure and Their Generality
 If you want to customize in detail, use TreeNodeBase.